JohnW9/tp_astro/readme.md

 ## Fit circle

-Finally you will also by provided the fit_circle function, i.e. determine the closest circle fit from a set of data points
+Finally you will also by provided the fit_circle function, i.e. determine the closest circle fit from a set of data points <br>
+<span style="color: red;"> Note:</span>

 ```python
 from miscmath import fit_circle